maziac/DeZog/README.md

 DeZog needs a "[Remote](documentation/Usage.md#remote-types)" to  execute the Z80 binaries.
 You can either use the built-in Z80/ZX simulator or connect to [ZEsarUX], [CSpect] or [MAME] via a socket connection for more advanced projects.

 Note: DeZog itself does not include any support for building from assembler sources.
 For this you need a build task and an assembler.
-For an example look here: https://github.com/maziac/z80-sample-program
+For an example look into one of the 2 example projects:
+- [z80-sample-program] (ZXSpectrum)
+- [zx81-sample-program]

 ## Gallery